 Barton Turf Staithe

-The parish staithe at Barton Turf is a delightful spot to moor, for lunch or overnight.
+The parish staithe at Barton Turf was a delightful spot to moor, for lunch or overnight.
 There is room for two to three boats in the dyke next to the Black Shed and one by the water point.
 Please note this mooring is no longer available as of June 2022 as the Broads Authority failed to renew the lease.

 The Black Shed is a two-storey storehouse now used for meetings by the parish council.
 Wherries would at one time have moored here to load and unload their cargoes.
 Inside is a display about its history, together with that of the staithe and the ‘Hole in the Wall’.

 Behind the storehouse is Staithe House.
 The house was one of the last beerhouses in the area.
 It went by the name of ‘Hole in the Wall’ or ‘Eel’s Foot’.
 The beer was not to be drunk on the premises, this was an off-licence.
 The men sat on a bench outside to enjoy their beer, which they obtained through a wicket (opening window).
 It remained open until 1966, some of you may remember it.